Subacute combined degeneration

 Nerve conduction studies and electromyography may be done to test for nerve damage in the extremities.

-An eye exam may show damage to the optic nerve, a condition called optic neuritis.
-Signs of nerve inflammation may be seen during a retinal exam.
+An eye exam may show damage to the optic nerve, a condition called optic neuropathy.
 There may also be abnormal pupil responses, loss of sharp vision, and other changes.

 Blood tests that may be ordered include: